-The theme of the calendar is having fun in our national parks.
-Children can easily identify with the physical activity in each of the illustrations of the calendar and we can incorporate those activities into fun games for our kids to play.
-Pretend you are visiting parks in Missouri, Texas and Arizona and have fun working on gross motor skills with the National Park themed games.
+The theme of the calendar is STEAM learning, encouraging hands-on activities and creativity.
+Children can easily identify with the activities in each of the illustrations of the calendar and we can incorporate those activities into fun games for our kids to play.
+Pretend you are a construction engineer, scientist or mathematician.
+The children will have fun working on gross motor skills centered around the STEAM themes.